Dhoby Ghaut may just be your new favourite spot to shop, eat and repeat...

 The Mind Cafe, 60A Prinsep Street, Singapore 188664

 American burger chain Five Guys has its first Singapore outpost right here in Plaza Singapura.
 Step in for juicy burgers, glorious milkshakes and a side of retro diner vibes.
 Picky eaters will love that all orders can be customised according to your taste.
-Just choose from 15 toppings, which include mayo, grilled mushrooms and onions, tomatoes, pickles and so on.
+Just choose from a variety of toppings, which include mayo, grilled mushrooms and onions, tomatoes, pickles and so on.

 Five Guys, #01-32-35, Plaza Singapura, 68 Orchard Road, Singapore 238839